CodingCartel/website/README.md

 Pre-commit script is located in the `.husky/pre-commit` file.

-Because sometime on linux, the script is not executed because it do not have right authorisations.
-There is a script `scripts/prepare_husky.js` that change chmod only for linux.
+Because sometimes on Linux, the script is not executed because it do not have right authorisations.
+There is a script `scripts/prepare_husky.js` that changes chmod only for linux.
 This script is executed at the `npm install` command execution.

 ## <a name="linting">Linting</a>